-<style=”text-align: left;”>Examples of roll mounting on the railing with 2, 4 or 6 screws:
+Examples of spool mounting on the railing with 2, 4 or 6 screws:

-The rolls (with and without rope) are supplied with a combi wrench for easy installation on the railing and loose tightening of the self-locking brake-nut on the roll axle.
+The spools (with and without rope) are supplied with a combi wrench for easy installation on the railing and loose tightening of the self-locking brake-nut on the spool axle.